Not a Member?

 Blood Coagulation Factors

 Anti-inhibitor coagulant complex (AICC) is contraindicated in patients with disseminated intravascular coagulation (DIC) and patients with acute thrombosis or embolism, including myocardial infarction.
-Thrombotic and thromboembolic disease, including DIC, venous thrombosis, pulmonary embolism, myocardial infarction, and stroke, have been reported following AICC administration.
+Thromboembolism, including DIC, venous thrombosis, pulmonary embolism, myocardial infarction, and stroke, have been reported following AICC administration.
 Many of these events occurred after high doses (more than 200 units/kg/day) and/or in patients with thrombotic risk factors.
 Patients with DIC, advanced atherosclerotic disease, crush injury, septicemia, or concomitant treatment with recombinant factor VIIa have an increased risk of thrombosis due to predisposing coagulopathy or circulating tissue factor.
 Potential benefit of treatment with AICC should be weighed against risk for thromboembolic event.
 Monitor patients receiving AICC more than 100 units/kg for signs and symptoms of DIC, acute coronary ischemia, and other thromboembolic events.
 If signs or symptoms such as chest pain or pressure, shortness of breath, altered consciousness, vision, or speech, limb or abdomen swelling and/or pain occur, discontinue the AICC infusion and initiate appropriate diagnostic and therapeutic measures.

 Derived from human plasma; similar to PCCs or factor IX complexes with increased amount of activated and precursor vitamin K-dependent clotting factors (factors II, VII, IX, and X)Used for coagulation factor bypass therapy in patients with hemophilia with inhibitors or in patients with acquired inhibitors to other clotting factorsControls bleeding in about 80% to 90% of patients with 1 or 2 doses